wintercms/wn-mall-plugin/docs/getting-started/theme-setup.md

 ### `session`

-RainLab.Users's `session` component should be placed on every layout that provides shop functionality.
+Winter.Users's `session` component should be placed on every layout that provides shop functionality.
 This makes sure the user remains logged in while browsing your store.

 ```ini{3}